ntrfrnc/eye-tracker/README.md

 | --------------------- | ---------------------------------------- |
 | **Data file to plot** | Path of data file which you want to plot. |
 | **Output image**      | Path where chart will be saved as PNG file. |

+## License

+EyeTracker is released under the terms of the MIT license.
+See LICENSE file for details.

+## Credits

+EyeTracker is developed by Rafael Pawlos, http://rafaelpawlos.com